ImpostorLex/ImpostorLex/Networking/NET Computer Networks and the Internet.md

 	  - ![[Pasted image 20220705112415.png]]
    - ### Wide-Area Wireless Access: 3G and LTE 4G and 5G
 		- Iphones and android devices employ the same wireless infrrastructure used for cellular telephony to send/receive packets through a base station that is operated by cellular network provider users need to be 10-20 kilometers of the base station (4G and 5G)

 ---

 ## Physical Media

+^b5779b

-- Refers to the physical materials that store and transmit information
+- Refers to the physical materials that store and transmit information.

 - Physical medium is a series of links and routers ( #transmitter-receiver pair) where the packet spreads until it arrives on destination

 - Doesn't have to be the same type of transmitter-receiver pair

-- Two types of physical media:
+- Two types of **physical media**:
 	- *Guided media*: guides the waves (from transmitter antenna to receiver antenna) with a strong physical medium

 	- *Unguided media*: waves spreads in the atmosphere and in the outer space such as in wireless LAN or digital satellite channel